bhenggoh/ticketsDAPP/README.md

 Things to do (maybe .....):
 > - [ ] Make a video to show the steps using Scribe
 > - [X] :heavy_check_mark: Try more notification actions (eg Whatsapp message, mobile notification, SMS etc) [IFFFT doesn't support Whatsapp :sob:]
+> - [X] Try CD to deploy on Netlify -- Tried but app didn't work with Netlify .......
 > - [ ] Try other CI/CD actions.
 > - [ ] Try Zapier

 **LATEST**: Found this app Paddly that can easily integrate GitHub with Gmail without having to go through the GitHub workflow.